Table of Contents

 If line 15 is more than line 16, enter the difference on line 17.
 Otherwise, see Overpayment below.
 You do not have to pay if line 17 is under $1.
 Generally, you should show a balance due on line 17 only if your total railroad retirement taxes based on compensation for the year (line 15) is less than $2,500.
 However, see Accuracy of Deposits Rule, earlier, regarding payments made under the accuracy of deposits rule.

-You may pay the amount shown on line 17 using EFTPS or a check or money order.
+If you were required to make federal tax deposits, pay the amount shown on line 17 by EFT.
+If you were not required to make federal tax deposits, you may pay the amount shown on line 17 by EFT, check, or money order.
 For more information on electronic payment options, visit the IRS website at www.irs.gov/e-pay.

 If line 16 is more than line 15, enter the difference on line 18.
 Never make an entry on both lines 18 and 17.
 If line 18 is less than $1, we will send you a refund or apply it to your next return only if you ask us in writing to do so.